dev-protocol/hashi/docs/docs/design/foundation/typography/typography-tokens.md

 ---
-title: Tokens
+title: Typography Tokens
 slug: /design/foundation/typography/tokens
 displayed_sidebar: design
 ---
-# Typography Token System
+Hashi uses tokens to enforce consistency throughout the ecosystem via the smallest of design units.

 Typography tokens are values that have to do with fonts, from the size and weights, to the leading and spacing.
 Like the other two, this also follows a particular schema.